Hey there...

 But note something:

-In theoretical terms, SEO is about connecting with your target audience in search.
+SEO is about connecting with your target audience in search.

 Or to put it bluntly, ranking for keywords.